camit001/Python-In-30-Days/11_Day_Functions/11_Day_Functions.md

 🌕 You achieved quite a lot so far.
 Keep going!
 You have just completed day 11 challenges and you are 11 steps a head in to your way to greatness.
 Now do some exercises for your brain and muscles.

-## Testimony

-Now it is time to express your thoughts about the Author and 30DaysOfPython.
-You can leave your testimonial on this [link](https://testimonial-s3sw.onrender.com/)

 ## 💻 Exercises: Day 11